GeneralBots/botbook/src/11-features/channels.md

 ## Summary

-BotServer's multi-channel architecture enables bots to reach users wherever they prefer to communicate while maintaining consistent conversation logic and state.
+botserver's multi-channel architecture enables bots to reach users wherever they prefer to communicate while maintaining consistent conversation logic and state.
 The channel adapter pattern isolates platform-specific concerns from bot development, allowing the same scripts to work across current channels and future integrations.
 This design philosophy prioritizes developer productivity and user experience across an expanding communication landscape.